jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 		},
 	 });
     ```
-5. Under `// add a new layer using the points` add the following chunk of code:
+5. Now under `// add a new layer using the points` add this more complex chunk of code instead:
     ```Javascript
 		// add a new layer using the points places.features.forEach(function (feature) {